Graycot/Oring/README.md

 * //TODO Nov 4 2022 - Create a diagram explaining the relationship between Ring Master, Member Site, and Visitor.
 * //TODO Nov 4 2022 - Add Iframe browsing capability on a Ring Master's webpage to allow for an alternative way for visitors to interact with member sites.
+* //TODO Jan 20 2023 - Add fallback incase there is a formatting error in the sites.json that prevents the script from reading data.